The Garden, a fertile ground for the seed of fateweaving

 Just to give context -no drugs were involved.
 But still everyone felt a little unwell, because an eerie atmosphere had settled over the group that had formed.

-The wizard and I had a private late-night walk around the lake that evening, during which I shared my suspicions about him.
+The magician and I had a private late-night walk around the lake that evening, during which I shared my suspicions about him.
 In the end, however, I leaned toward trusting him.

 That same day I was supposed to go on a date with one of the most beautiful women I had yet encountered.
-This possibility had somehow arisen within the strange energies of the previous evening, through a synchronistic series of events too long and winding to explain.
+This possibility had somehow arisen within the strange energies of the previous evening.
+Somehow my ring symbolizing Eros for me, got lost and she ended up with it.
+In a series of synchronistic events it found its way back to me through her hands.

 We ended up creating a piece of land art in the blazing sun on some black boulders.
 We did not plan our artistic musings, but somehow, we ended up with a long path of braided golden straw leading up to a woven nest, in which we placed a piece of wood that looked like a small flame.

-We named it the flame of life, which would become yet another symbol finding its way into the next poem later.
+We named it the flame of life, which would become yet another symbol finding its way into the next poem.

 In the following days I tried very hard to write The White Fountain so that I could read it on the last day of the Resonance Lab.
 But somehow, I could not write it.